comharris/readme/docs/calendar.md

 - New department heads should have 1-1s on Mondays and Fridays for 45 minutes for the first 8 weeks

 - The following guidelines on schedule are for San Francisco timezone:
-  - 7:00am-8:30am SF time reserved for meetings with attendees outside North America
+  - 7:00am-7:45am SF time reserved for meetings with attendees outside North America and interviews where other slots can't be found
   - 8:30am-9:00am SF time reserved for Daily Checkin meeting
   - 9:00am-1:00pm SF time is for conventional and standing meetings
-  - 1:00pm-1:30pm SF time for lunch, okay to rescheduled but avoid skipping (which can lead to unhealthy snacking)
+  - 1:00pm-1:30pm SF time for lunch, okay to reschedule, but avoid skipping (which can lead to unhealthy snacking)
   - 2:00pm-3:30pm SF time for overflow meetings
   - 3:30pm-5:00pm SF time for overflow overflow meetings